Sienci-Labs/Resources/gsender/gs-transition.md

 We've improved the main screen, now called the **Carve Tab**.
 The right side (Blue) is very similar to Classic gSender -- all the blue buttons move the machine, whether it be jogging, homing or parking.
 Below, you can access many functions like Probe and Rotary.
 The middle/left side of the screen (Red) is like a dashboard,  you can load files, control the job and observe your progress in the visualizer.

+**Note - The view angle has been updated to reflect a left side setup.
+You have your control board and computer screen on the left side of your CNC, so now you are looking at your job from the correct angle.**

 ![](/_images/_gsender/_transition/gs_tr_carvemain.jpg){.align-center .size-medium}

 #### Updated Jog Controls and DRO